- What does Charitocracy mean?

 If there's any instead involved, I'd like donors to give via Charitocracy instead of (or in addition to) spending time and money on frivolous forms of entertainment.
 For example, if donors spend nearly as much time nominating, discussing, and voting for causes on Charitocracy as they do setting up their fantasy football lineup each autumn week, I'd call that a win!
 If the winners of Charitocracy received a fraction of the attention that winners of American Idol or Dancing with the Stars receive around the water cooler the next morning, I'd call that a win!
 But do continue to support your favorite charities, and then go a step further and introduce others to them by nominating and being a cheerleader for them on Charitocracy!

 Can I mail in a donation (nomination, vote, etc.)?When accompanied by a giant-size cardboard check with lots of zeroes, we'll mail you back an iPad all set up for you to click the Donate button yourself!
-But seriously, Charitocracy makes heavy use of IT in order to have as little human overhead as possible, maximizing the percentage of each donated dollar that gets into the hands of the winning causes.
+But seriously, Charitocracy makes heavy use of IT in order to have as little human overhead as possible, so that each donated monthly dollar gets into the hands of the winning causes.
 Handling transactions via snail mail would put a damper on our efficiency!
 At the same time we strive to be inclusive, so if you have a special situation we might accommodate, do get in touch!

 Why are nominations limited to the first week of each month?For one thing, this gives a newly nominated cause a week or two to gain some attention before votes start counting.
 (At the end of week 2 each month, the choices are narrowed down to the Top 10.)
 By the same token, this gives donors a chance to familiarize themselves with all newly nominated causes so they can make informed decisions.

 Can I nominate a political campaign?No, only organizations with 501(c)(3) tax-exempt status may be nominated.
 Political campaigns and other organizations with political purposes do not qualify.
 At the same time Charitocracy, as a 501(c)(3) itself, is forbidden from participating in the political process.
-(I do believe we can safely encourage everyone to get out there and do your civic duty, just not influence your vote!)
+(We can safely encourage everyone to get out there and do your civic duty, just not influence your vote!)

-Can I nominate a religious cause?Yes, any 501(c)(3) non-profit organization is eligible to be nominated, and religious causes are well-represented in this group.
+Can I nominate a religious cause?Yes, any of the over 1 million 501(c)(3) non-profit organizations in the IRS's "Pub 78" database is eligible to be nominated, and religious causes are well-represented in this group.
 According to Giving USA 2015 via Charity Navigator, nearly one third of all 2014 charitable donations in USA were to religious organizations.
 Bottom line: if the IRS has determined a cause to be a qualified 501(c)(3) tax-exempt non-profit organization in good standing, that's good enough for Charitocracy!

 Can I nominate an individual with a medical hardship?Some day we'd like to expand the scope of Charitocracy to include informal, grass roots causes.
 That was our original vision, but the IRS has some strict rules about making monetary distributions to the benefit of individuals.
 (They're safeguards against fraud and abuse, so it makes a lot of sense, but still we'd love to be able to support individuals with hardships.)
 If the individual were under the umbrella of a 501(c)(3), such as a hospital or clinic or other non-profit giving care or financial support to the individual, then that organization could be nominated.
 Furthermore, nominations could be qualified with specific programs/participants, so the winning cause could be written a check earmarked to relieve an individual's financial burden, ultimately at the discretion of the receiving organization.
 Whether donors would champion such narrow, targeted causes over broad, nationally recognized ones remains to be seen.
 We're curious how this will play out!